huangfeng/docs/data/api/ui.window_show.md

 @params:

-* node      HTMLElement,object       HTML node near which the window will be shown, or configuration object with exact position
+* node      HTMLElement,Event,object       HTML node near which the window will be shown, or configuration object with exact position

 @example: